-Whether you're spending the month of January lapping up Hokkaido's famed powder or road tripping to Hood for summer slush laps on the Palmer Glacier, the Burton Men's Ion Snowboard Boot delivers the aggressive flex and uncompromising support desired by riders not willing to skimp on comfort or response throughout the season.
+Whether you're spending the month of January lapping up Hokkaido's famed powder or road tripping to Hood for summer slush laps, the Burton Ion Snowboard Boot delivers the aggressive flex and uncompromising support desired by riders not willing to skimp on comfort or response throughout the season.
 Instead of being a freeride specialist like Burton's Driver X, the Ion lends itself to all-terrain domination with its responsive flex that's responsive enough for charging without being an overly stiff brick when you're tweaking grabs and carving with stylish flair.
 Case in point, you'll find some of the world's best riders rocking these boots for progressive freestyle and steep-and-deep pursuits alike.
 Outer Shell Pressure Relief Panels place soft gel cushioning where your bindings cinch down to alleviate pressure points and hot spots.
 The Life liner carries over from last season, bringing with it an improved fit straight from the box compared to the previous Infinite Ride liner.
 The Life liner is highly resistant to breakdown over the course of a long season, meaning it retains its responsive feel for many seasons to come.
 It's also hooked up with Burton's DryRide Heat Cycle lining, which is a thermally activated material that retains toasty warmth in downright frigid conditions.
 And to ensure lasting freshness, the footbed's Aegis treatment combats the growth of smelly microbes for funk-free wear throughout the season.

 Options, sizes, colors available on Backcountry